 Every summer Läckö Castle, one of the most exquisite baroque palaces in Sweden, delights visitors with its magnificent gardens, which were designed by British gardener Simon Irvine.

-Another major tourist attraction is the Göta Canal in the northeast of Västergötland, also called Sweden’s “Blue Ribbon”.
+Another major tourist attraction is the Göta Canal in the northeast of the province.
+The canal is also called Sweden’s “Blue Ribbon”.
 The photo above shows the canal at Karlsborg.

 The city of Gothenburg is also part of the Västergötland region.